Menu

 • Answer health questions on the Comprehensive Medical Examination Checklist (CMEC);

-• Get a physical examination by a licensed physician;
+• Get a physical examination by a licensed physician (every 48 calendar months);

 • Have the physician complete the CMEC;